dankamongmen/notcurses/INSTALL.md

 On an APT-based distribution, run:

-`apt-get install build-essential cmake libavformat-dev libavutil-dev libncurses-dev libreadline-dev libqrcodegen-dev libswscale-dev pandoc pkg-config`
+`apt-get install build-essential cmake doctest-dev libavformat-dev libavutil-dev libncurses-dev libreadline-dev libqrcodegen-dev libswscale-dev libunistring-dev pandoc pkg-config`

 If you want to build the Python wrappers, you'll also need: